 - Gift future generations with family heirlooms and assets while minimizing estate taxes and avoiding the delays of probate where possible

-Contact the Strazzullo Law Firm to schedule a free initial consultation with an experienced elder law attorney.
+Contact the Strazzullo Law & Associates, PLLC to schedule a free initial consultation with an experienced elder law attorney.
 The earlier you plan, the better prepared you will be should an unexpected emergency arise.

 Living Trusts and Elder Law Planning

 While our elder law attorneys are prepared to discuss a wide range of estate planning tools, we often find that revocable or irrevocable living trusts are ideally suited for our clients needs.

 By placing property in an irrevocable living trust, that property is protected from estate tax, can be easily and quickly transferred to heirs, and still allows the elderly person to qualify for Medicaid assistance within a certain timeframe, if conditions are met.

 Work with a Lawyer Trained in Elder Law

 Our elder law attorneys understand the county requirements that impact an elderly person’s ability to qualify for Medicaid.
 We can recommend a combination of estate planning tools, as well as accounting services, financial planners, or insurance purchases to meet your goals.
 Because we do not earn a fee from the sale of these products, you can be confident you are receiving comprehensive and unbiased advice that puts your interests first.